dataakamutu/Access-Grama-Niladhari/README.md

-# GIMS
+# GIMS - Grama Niladhari Information Management System
-Information Management System for Grama Niladhari in Sri Lanka
+Simple easy to use MS Access database for recording residents, family units and campaign information of Grama Niladhari in Sri Lanka